 We must remember that life isn’t as short as we think, and it takes time to get everything we want done.
 We cannot put too much pressure on ourselves, or we might get overcome with frustration and start to feel unable.

 Living in the Past

-Grudges, anxiety, regret.
-All of these things put unnecessary strain on ourselves but only exist in the past.
-We cannot revisit the past, and all we can do is move forward into the future.
+You should not revisit the past, and all we can do is move forward into the future.
 Staying in the past will keep us in the past and not give us any hope to look ahead to a brighter life and happier times.
 Leave all the sorrow, pain, and grudges behind.

 Choosing Career Over Family and Friends